Public-Health-Scotland/Folder-Structure-RMD/README.md

 Then go to Insert – Footer – Save Selection to Footer Gallery.
 Give it a name (e.g. ISD_Publication_Footer) and click OK. **This only needs to be set up once and it will always be in the gallery for future use.** Now you can close “Cover_Page_V5.docx”.

 iii.
-Open the RMarkdown word output document.
+Open report.docx.
 Go to Insert – Cover Page.
 Scroll down to the general section and select the cover page template you saved in step i.
 We can notice there appears a blank space above the text “Information Services Division”.
 To fix that, go to Page Layout – Margins – Custom Margins.
 Set the “Top” number as 0.62 cm.
 Now it should be back to the top.

 iv.
 Go to Insert – Footer.
 Scroll down to the general section and select the footer template you saved in step ii.
 Thus the cover page has been fully inserted into the document.

 6. Table Formatting

 i.
-Since the tables in RMarkdown output document are not formatted by having border line, filled colour for column headers etc, we need to format the tables using VBA code. **This only needs to be set up once and it will always be in the macro list for future use.** Go to View – Macros – View Macros.
+Since the tables in report.docx are not formatted by having border line, filled colour for column headers etc, we need to format the tables using VBA code. **Creating VBA code only needs to be set up once and it will always be in the macro list for future use.** Go to View – Macros – View Macros.
 Type a macro name as you want, and click Create.
 It will open up the VBA developer window.

 ii.
 Copy the following code to the developer window and click Save button to save the macro (from Sub to End Sub).